 When a conversation comes to the smartphone, the first point would be applications – Android or iOS.
 In this era of digitalization, we have apps for everything ranging from health, education, entertainment, finance, food & drinks, book, sport to photos, music, navigation, news, travel, etc.

 More than $70 billion has been paid out to developers of

 iOS apps in the last decade.
 When the iPhone was first introduced, there were 15 apps: iPhone, Mail, Web, iPod, Calendar, Camera, Maps, Photos, Stocks, Clock, Notes, Calculator, Weather, Text, and Settings.
-Now app store is flooded with around 2.2 millions+ apps.
+Now app store is flooded with around 2.2 million + apps.